pSN0W/examnitation-app/README.md

 # examnitation-app
-A basic deskop based app to take examination.
+A basic deskop based app using Java to take examination.